ivx/serverless-workshop/README.md

 * Delete all comments in serverless.yml to see all your config at one glance

-* Deploy our new app
+* Deploy your new app
 ```
 serverless deploy -v
 ```